-On the left of the Internet Accounts pane you’ll see the current list of mailboxes, messages, and other internet accounts in use on your Mac
+- You’ll see the current list of mailboxes, messages, and other internet accounts in use on your Mac.

-Click the plus at the bottom of the list and select iCloud from the email accounts listed on the right of the screen
+- Click Add Account at the bottom of the list and select iCloud from the email accounts.

 If you’re looking for more functionality and features on your email, you might want to look broader than your standard Apple Mail app — towards more advanced ones out there.

 More robust and full-featured Mail app alternatives